Meet Zoe

 My Philosophy

-You need to know exactly where you belong — and communicate from that position with consistency and authority.
+Visibility doesn't require performance.
+It requires knowing exactly where you belong, and communicating from that position with clarity and authority.

 My confession